• Skip to primary navigation

 Starting near Crater Lake National Park, the Rogue River flows west through the Siskiyou Mountains into the Pacific Ocean.
 Our rafting trip begins just outside of Grants Pass, floating 40 miles through the Siskiyous and Wild Rogue Wilderness Area ending just 30 miles from the ocean.

 This trip offers a variety of activities outside of the rafting and camping.
 Experience hikes to dramatic view points along the Rogue River trail, cool swimming holes, fishing, and stories of Native Americans, cowboys, and gold miners who once ventured into this wild country.
 Outstanding wildlife viewing on the Rogue includes bears, bald eagles, osprey, otters, and salmon.
 Inflatable kayaks provide a popular way to increase the level of thrill in the whitewater.
-In addition, trips can be customized to run 3 or 5 days as well.
+In addition, trips can be customized to run 3 or 5 days.

 Where to Start